pololu/rpicsim/docs/QuickStartGuide.md

 Eventually you should rename the `MySim` class to something more specific.
 I like to name the simulation class by concatenating the project name with `Sim`.

 To run the spec, go to your shell and run the command `rspec` from the directory that contains `spec`.
-In the example directory structure above, you would need to be inside the `firmware` directory when you run `rspec`.
+In the example directory structure above, you would need to be inside the `project_dir` directory when you run `rspec`.
 If all goes well, the output from `rspec` should look like:

     .